De1eF/my-cinema-app/README.md

   <li>Configure Tomcat</li>
   <li>You will now have access to endpoints listed below</li>
   <li>Users can build the project by executing `mvn clean package` in terminal</li>
-  <li>On launch, application will have admin user embeded by default</li>
+  <li>On launch, application will have admin user embeded by default (username: admin, password:1290)</li>
  </ul>
 <h2 tabindex="-1">﻿📡Structure📡</h2>
    Web structure